Low-rank approximation for multiscale PDEs: Examples

 where $\xi_\phi(x)$ solves a proper boundary layer equation and $g$ can be obtained from $\int f(x,v)\rmd{v}$. \end{theorem} This result indicates that the homogenized operator as $\eps \to 0$ is $\mathcal{L}^\ast \propto \nabla_x\cdot\left(({1}/{\sigma})\nabla_x\right)$.
 Similar results, when $k(x,v,v')$ fails to have the form of $\sigma(x)$ in the anisotropic optical media, are still available, but the explicit form of $\mathcal{L}^\ast$ is no longer available.

 A second regime of interest for $\Ss^\eps$ is one in which the media is highly heterogeneous~\cite{MR1760042}:

 In this case, the photons go through the media that oscillates at a small scale: For example, sunlight passing through heavy cloud with a large number of small droplets or laser beam passing through crystals.
-If only macroscopic quantities are observed, the far pattern of frequent scattering is unobservable, and the media can be approximated by an effective media that is homogeneous.
-By adapting a theorem from~\cite{MR1760042}, we have the following. \begin{theorem} Let the conditions from Theorem~\ref{thm:hom_transport} hold, and suppose that the collision term $\Ss^\eps$ is defined in~\eqref{eqn:collision2}.
+The amplitude of $k$ determines the photon scattering frequency.
+Since $k$ oscillates rapidly, photons also change rapidly between the high- and low-scattering regimes.
+On a large scale, the photons can be viewed approximately as scattering with an averaged frequency.
+A mathematical result is as follows~\cite{MR1760042}. \begin{theorem} Let the conditions from Theorem~\ref{thm:hom_transport} hold, and suppose that the collision term $\Ss^\eps$ is defined in~\eqref{eqn:collision2}.
 Then

 where $u^\ast(x,v)$ solves